For the users of the Meridian Multimedia Platform

 To confirm the entered task, click the Add button 5.

 This task will be automatically marked as visible.
-To exit the task editor, click on any area of the screen except for the editor window, and the added tasks will appear in the current list of commands 6.
+To exit the task editor, click on any area of the screen except for the editor window, and the added tasks will appear in the current list of questions 6.

 The added tasks are stored in profile information and the User can access them by logging in from any device.

-Modifying the questions from the Commands module
+Modifying the questions from the Instructions module

 To do this, first click the icon 1 and then 2.